NEDIC stands for the National Eating Disorder Information Centre.

 The entire NEDIC team is 100% human!
 We can guarantee you will speak with a genuine person who will help you out with whatever you may need.

 Eating disorders are complex mental illnesses and they can look different from person to person.
-You can have a look at our webpage to learn more.
+You can learn more about the different types of eating disorders here.
 If you’re concerned, we’re concerned too.
 Reach out to us.
-We can talk a bit more about what’s been going on and see about some next steps for you.
+We can talk a bit more about what’s been going on and potential next steps for you.
 Everyone deserves support.

-It can be tough to talk about these things with the adults in our lives and NEDIC can help you out with that.
+It can be tough to bring up worries about eating disorders with the adults in our lives and NEDIC can help you out with that.
 Talk to us about your thoughts and concerns.
-We can help you figure out that important conversation, give you some resources to share with your trusted adults, and even help you find some support in your area.
+We can help you figure out how to have that important conversation, give you some resources to share with your trusted adults, and even help you find support options in your area.

 It can be frustrating when resources are limited or hard to find.
 The amazing thing about support is that it comes in so many forms in different places.
 Services are available across Canada, even virtually!
-Help is still an option, and we can help see what is available to you.
+Help is still an option, and we can figure out what is available to you.

 Yes, we do!
-Please visit our community education webpage to learn more.
+Please visit the Community Education section of our website to learn more.

 Yes, we do!
 NEDIC offers workshops to elementary, middle, high school, and post-secondary students.
-Please visit our community education webpage to learn more.
+Workshops for students address topics that include media literacy, body image, self-care, and how to support friends.
+Please visit the Community Education section of our website to learn more.

-NEDIC lists approved and relevant studies on our research listings webpage.
-Please email email@example.com if you’d like to list your study.
+NEDIC posts recruitment details for approved and relevant studies in the Research Listings section of our website.
+Please email firstname.lastname@example.org if you’d like your study to be listed.

-Please visit this webpage for more information and instructions.
+Please read the post here for more information and instructions.